duneanalytics/docs/docs/tables/decoded.md

 We can use the contracts ABI to go from encoded bytecode to decoded data.
 This helps you run analysis fast and efficient as the decoded data is easy to work with.

-## How to understand decoded data?
+## How do I understand decoded data?

 Decoded data is the high level programming language representation of two pieces of software talking to each other via the blockchain.
 It's not always easy for a human to understand what exactly is going on in these interactions, but most of the time, looking at column names and the data that is transmitted within them should help you to understand what is happening within that specific log or call.

-If you are not able to make sense of the data by just searching the tables, it usually helps to look at single transactions using the transaction hash and etherscan.
-Furthermore, actually going into the smart contracts code (my favourite way to do this is [DethCode](https://etherscan.deth.net/)) to read the comments or the actual logic can help to understand the smart contract's emitted data.
+If you are not able to make sense of the data by just searching the tables, it usually helps to look at single transactions using the transaction hash and Etherscan.
+Furthermore, actually going into the smart contracts code (my favorite way to do this is [DethCode](https://etherscan.deth.net/)) to read the comments or the actual logic can help to understand the smart contract's emitted data.

-If that also doesn't lead to satisfactory results, scouring the relevant docs and github of the project can lead you to the desired answers.
+If that also doesn't lead to satisfactory results, scouring the relevant docs and GitHub of the project can lead you to the desired answers.
 Furthermore, talking to the developers and core community of a project can also help you to get an understanding of the smart contracts.

 Some good showcasing of how to deal with decoded data can be found all throughout Dune, but especially our [abstraction repository](https://github.com/duneanalytics/spellbook) is full of great examples.